Frequently Asked Questions

 - Evidence and/or research-based.

-The College and Career-ready Standards were vetted by faculty around the country, including panels convened by the American Council on Education in collaboration with leading scholarly societies.
-Once the College- and Career-ready Standards were agreed upon, standards writers then created the grade level standards, “back-mapping” them to the college- and career-ready benchmarks.
-A recent survey of 1,800 faculty in an array of disciplines at a diverse set of institutions found substantial agreement that the CCSS define the knowledge and skills that students need to be ready for entry-level course work.
+The standards were vetted by faculty around the country, including panels convened by the American Council on Education in collaboration with leading scholarly societies.
+Once college and career readiness standards were agreed upon, standards writers then created the grade level standards, “back-mapping” them to the college- and career-ready benchmarks.
+A survey of 1,800 faculty in an array of disciplines at a diverse set of institutions found substantial agreement that the CCSS define the knowledge and skills that students need to be ready for entry-level course work.

 Smarter Balanced will not include science assessments at the time of implementation in the 2014-15 school year.
 However, it is likely that the online test delivery options selected by states (or the Consortium) will support the delivery of online test science assessments in the future—particularly in cases where the science assessments are comprised of selected-response items.
 Smarter Balanced will continue to monitor the development and adoption of science standards.